-Need more ideas for places to visit in Thailand?
-Apply these 10-day Thailand itinerary tweaks.
+Need more ideas for places to visit?
+Apply these 10-day Thailand itinerary tweaks…

 - Craving even more relaxation?
 Swap the busier Koh Samui for a smaller and quieter island like Koh Lipe, Koh Tao or Koh Lanta.
 These harder-to-reach islands are best enjoyed at a leisurely pace.
 Grab a couple extra days here at the end of your trip if you can.